deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “The astronaut?
 Didn’t she shoot one of the terrorists?”

 “Yeah,” Gabe said grimly.
 “Exactly.
-Now I’ve got an email from the CPS saying they wanna see our file on her because they’re considering investing her for a possible manslaughter charge.”
+Now I’ve got an email from the CPS saying they wanna see our file on her because they’re thinking about investigating her for a possible manslaughter charge.”

 Maunton cleared her throat.
 “Yyyeah.
 Little and I got to inform her about that just before she left the hospital.
 She… wasn’t happy.”

 Everyone who overheard that statement went a little quieter.
 The hush evaporated quickly as people found something to make them look busy, but it was definitely there.
 Charlie, who’d been doing his job long enough to grow jaded, just nodded.

 “Right.
 Because we can’t have people *protecting* themselves, now can we?
-Can’t have the police deciding it’s an open-and-shut case of self-defence, the Prosecutor’s gotta leave that to a bloody judge.”
+Can’t have the police deciding it’s an open-and-shut case of self-defence.
+The Prosecutor’s gotta leave that to a bloody judge.”

 “Don’t tell me they *really* intend to charge her?”
 Gabe asked.